 It often takes a little searching on the internet to find comprehensive ingredient lists, and even then, it is the companies choice whether they publish them or not.

 Here is an example of ingredients within one popular supermarket brand of softener.
 From what I can see, most softeners available are similar in their contents.

 Here’s a brief look into these ingredients:

-Quaternary ammonium compounds rate poorly with EWG (my go-to for chemical research and advice).
+Quaternary ammonium acrylate/acrylamide – quaternary ammonium compounds rate poorly with EWG (my go-to for chemical research and advice).
 Although the data covers a broad scope, there is mention of toxicity to aquatics and moderate concern for asthmatics.

-Interesting that they don’t tell you WHAT preservative.
+Preservative – interesting that they don’t tell you what preservative.
 Some preservatives, such as Formaldehyde, are known to be carcinogenic to humans, others, salt, for example, is fine.
 So I’m dubious here.

 You know how when you’re at the supermarket, you can smell the softener aisle a mile away (if you’ve been living a lower-toxin lifestyle for a while now, you’ll know what I mean!)?
 It really is something I like to avoid.
 I can even smell people’s washing when I take my daily walk if they’ve used softener – that’s how potent this stuff is!
 It sticks to your clothes, it coats your machine in slime making it hard to clean, and it’s terrible for septic systems and our waterways in general.